-Precision applications, 3D printing, or the assembly of miniature electronics sometimes push robots to the limits of their accuracy.
+Precision applications, 3D printing or the assembly of miniature electronics push robots to the limits of their accuracy.
 Mechanical improvements of high-precision robots are not enough – what is needed is additional optimization of the control and calibration systems.

 - Laser welding and cutting

-- Precision coating and inkjet technology
+- Precision coating and inkjet printing

 - 3D printing

-- Assembly of miniature electronics or aircraft.
+- Assembly of miniature electronics or aircraft

-Today, the focus has shifted to increased computational capacity and more precise measurement technology for improving control: The actual properties of the mechanical systems need to be detected so that the model can be expanded to include the deviations from the ideal.
+Today, the focus has shifted to increased computational capacity and more precise measurement technology for improving control.
+The actual characteristics of the mechanical systems should be captured so that the model can be expanded to include the deviations from the ideal.
 Focusing on robot calibration and compensation functions pays off, in particular in series production.

 - Robot geometry

-- Effects of the gearbox, such as transmission, elasticity, backlash on reversal, hysteresis, or gear friction
+- Effects of the gearbox, such as transmission, elasticity, backlash on reversal, hysteresis or gear friction

 - Limited stiffness due to joint elasticity and bearing errors